 American Hiking Society Urges Support of the Great American Outdoors Act.
 Great American Outdoors Act Addresses Both Full Funding of the Land and Water Conservation Fund (LWCF) and the Public Lands Maintenance Backlog

 850+ Organizations Support the Great American Outdoors Act

 850+ businesses, outdoor, tourism, conservation, recreation and hunting groups sent a letter to Congress urging the passage of the Great American Outdoors Act.

 Transit to Trails Act

-Transit to Trails Act S. 1458/ H.R.
-4512 Dennis Buchner Why should you care?
+Transit to Trails Act H.R.
+2924/S.1461 Dennis Buchner Why should you care?
 Underserved communities across the country don’t have access to outdoor spaces.
 Transportation to our public lands and open spaces are one barrier that prevent many from accessing all the benefits trails and green spaces provide.
-Removing barriers and increasing access for…
+Removing barriers and increasing access for urban and…

 Outdoors for All Act

 Outdoors for All Act Dennis Buchner Update February 25, 2021: The House of Representatives is expected to vote on the Outdoors for All Act as part of H.R.
 803, Protecting America’s Wilderness and Public Lands Act (PAW+).
 Your voice is needed now to ensure the Outdoors for All Act is included and passes in the House.…